mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 ![@edmonson_2014_ted, TEDx talk](/assets/edmondson-avoidance-strategies.png)

 :::{.notes}
-I think it's a pretty common experience to feel uncomfortable speaking up in certain environments.
-It's very easy to avoid the negative emotions associated with looking ignorant, incompetent, intrusive, or negative.
+It's natural, even instinctual, to avoid the negative emotions associated with looking ignorant, incompetent, intrusive, or negative.
 But are those easy behaviors good for our teams?

 We want people to do the hard thing here, and that takes an investment in culture to make the "hard but right" path look less dangerous.

-You may currently be experiencing or have positive memories of being on a team where this was the case, and perhaps it felt like the team had a "magic sauce" that enabled the team to communicate freely, have fun, do their best work, and not feel intimidated or defensive.
-This is a big payoff for a moderate investment!
 :::